You can and should store secrets, credentials or private data securely inside the

 and....
 This is how it will look if someone remixes your project:

 .datato safely store any data files that your project uses.
-Like the .env, the contents of this folder are not copied across when a project is remixed.
+Like .env, the contents of this folder are not copied across when a project is remixed.
+To see a full list of files that are not copied over when a project is remixed, click here.